vuejs/vitepress/docs/index.md

 ## Motivation

 We love VuePress v1, but being built on top of Webpack, the time it takes to spin up the dev server for a simple doc site with a few pages is just becoming unbearable.
 Even HMR updates can take up to seconds to reflect in the browser!

-As a reference, the [Composition API RFC repo](https://github.com/vuejs/composition-api-rfc) is just two pages, but it takes 4 seconds to spin up the server and almost 2 seconds for any edit to reflect in the browser.

 Fundamentally, this is because VuePress v1 is a Webpack app under the hood.
 Even with just two pages, it's a full on Webpack project (including all the theme source files) being compiled.
 It gets even worse when the project has many pages – every page must first be fully compiled before the server can even display anything!